 In this window, as you can see, there is a lot of information we need to enter.

-First information is the Service URL.
+The first information is the Service URL.
 By default, the value will be http://start.spring.io.
-This is the Spring Initializr URL, that helps Spring Tool Suite can get all needed information for creating Spring Boot project.
-Let leave it with default value.
+This is the Spring Initializr URL, that helps Spring Tool Suite can get all the needed information for creating the Spring Boot project.
+Let’s leave it with the default value.

-The rest are the necessary information of Maven or Gradle project including Group Id, Artifact Id, Version, Description and Package.
+The rest is the necessary information of Maven or Gradle project including Group Id, Artifact Id, Version, Description and Package.

 You can enter values as you like, here I entered these values as follows:

-After finishing, let click Next button to continue.
+After finishing, let click the Next button to continue.

 A Dependency window will appear.